 Now’s the time to take what you’ve already done and use it to create your training materials.

 We’ll give you all the best practices here, including active learning and adult learning principles.

-You’ll want to remember to use a variety of different training delivery methods (media).
+You’ll want to remember to use a variety of different training delivery methods (media), including instructor-led training, field-based training, eLearning, video-based training, written materials, and more.
 Read more about blended learning for manufacturing training here.

 5. Evaluate and revise your manufacturing training materials

 Once workers have completed the training, you’ll want to evaluate the training to see if it’s been effective.
 If not, revise the training as part of a continuous improvement process.

 You’re probably familiar with continuous improvement cycles in other parts of your work already.
 Why not take advantage of the same process for your training programs, too?
 You want to make sure your training is effective and always make it better.